SGsantos55/Ninja_game/Readme.md

 <h2>Assets and Dependencies</h2>
-<h4>This game loads assets such as images, sound effects, and fonts from the data directory.
+<h4>This game loads assets such as images, sound effects, and fonts from the
-Ensure all necessary files are present.</h4>
+data directory.Ensure all necessary files are present.</h4>